Dragonflight Mistweaver – 10.2

 These are hard hitting but very predictable bursts which makes them a good example.

 Each time a major damage event went out there was a cast of Sheilun’s Gift to go along with it, ensuring there was always a buff up for any relevant damage taken.
-Each window of damage on Terros is only 6-10 seconds so there’s no need for us to sit on 7-10 clouds.
+Each window of damage on this fight wass only 6-10 seconds so there’s no need for us to sit on 7-10 clouds.
 We’re better off casting it more regularly here for better coverage than saving up for 2-3 big damage windows.
 This recognition of boss damage patterns is important and you should be utilizing Warcraftlogs’ “Damage Taken” tab to see where you should be using your casts of Sheilun’s Gift.

 You can also precast Sheilun’s Gift before a major raid-wide nuke to ensure little overhealing.
 This can be beneficial for fights like Raszageth where you can track the timers of the Static Charge exxplosions or the Shattering Shroud absorb on Mythic.